 (i) Podcasts

-Babbel has podcasts for specific languages to help you enhance your language abilities.
+Babbel offers podcasts for specific languages to help you improve your language skills.
 Beginner, intermediate, and advanced learners will profit from these podcasts.

 Audios are available on Apple Podcasts or Spotify.
 You can also read the transcript to enhance your study.

-However, podcasts are not accessible in all languages, and the options for the languages that offer podcasts are still restricted.
+However, podcasts are not available in all languages, and the languages that offer podcasts are still limited.

 A few alternatives exist for the more dominant languages, like German, French, Spanish, and Italian.
-Unfortunately, none exist for less famous languages like Swedish, Danish, Norwegian, Polish, or Dutch.
+Unfortunately, none exist for less well-known languages such as Swedish, Danish, Norwegian, Polish, or Dutch.

 (ii) Local version of the language

-One of the star features of Babbel is that it emphasizes the colloquial form of a phrase.
-Of course, it takes care to offer you the accurate and less known option, but the focus is on the words as you’d hear them on the street.
+One of Babbel’s standout features is its emphasis on the colloquial form of a phrase.
+Of course, it takes care to offer you the accurate and lesser-known option, but the focus is on the words as you’d hear them on the street.

-This is advantageous as it enables you to comprehend what the locals say and use more conversational phrases than just textbook versions or academic renditions.
+This is advantageous because it helps you understand what locals say and use more conversational phrases rather than textbook versions or academic renditions.

 Babbel’s software encourages you to study at least ten words or phrases daily.
 Plus, it lets you pick your preferred review approach to ensure it is as successful as possible.